 I went to the Scottish Real Ale Festival with a couple of friends today.
-I always enjoy beer festivals because they’re a great opportunity to try new brew and meet new people—both of which were done today!
+I always enjoy beer festivals because they’re a great opportunity to try new brews and meet new people—both of which were done today!

 As (almost) always, I stuck to 1/3 pints so that I could sample a wider selection of brews without killing my head.
 And once again, I succeeded!
 Well … we’ll see what my head has to say tomorrow anyhow!

-I reviewed the beers on the SRAF website a few days before the festival, and identified several brews I wanted to try.
+I reviewed the beers on the SRAF website a few days before the festival and identified several brews I wanted to try.
 I arrived with the full knowledge that they might be out of the beer I wanted, but safe in the knowledge that there would be ample suitable substitutes.
 In the end, I sampled nine different brews which is about three pints—though it was probably slightly more as some of the pours were a bit generous.

 And in addition to the lovely beer I enjoyed, I won a free t-shirt and a free pint glass (in addition to the glass I got with my admission to the festival).
-I also met a very nice man who I spent a bit of time chatting with.
+I also met a very nice man with whom I spent a bit of time chatting with.
 (Strictly beer talk; I’ll likely never see him again.)

 So, here’s what I enjoyed at this year’s festival: